simonmicro-AndroidDevelopment-LineageOS/Lineage-for-Sony-Xperia-10-II/README.md

 ```bash
 adb sideload [OTA_SYSTEM_UPDATE_ZIP_FILENAME]
 ```
+11. After installing the OTA, make sure to reboot your device to verify the update is indeed working.
+Also the update switches the slots, but the recovery needs to reboot to realize that - otherwise sideloading other stuff may won't work!
-11. You may now relock your bootloader to suppress the bold warning during starting your device.
+12. You may now relock your bootloader to suppress the bold warning during starting your device.
 For that take a look at @Sjll guide [here](https://forum.xda-developers.com/sony-xperia-10-ii/how-to/guidance-relock-bootloader-xperia-10-ii-t4190095)

 ### Something went wrong - help!